Kololo people

 The Kololo or Makololo are a subgroup of the Sotho-Tswana people native to Southern Africa.
 In the early 19th century, they were displaced by the Zulu, migrating north to Barotseland, Zambia.
 They conquered the territory of the Luyana people and imposed their own language.
-The combination of Luyana and Kololo languages gave rise to the current Lozi language spoken by the Lozi people, descendants of the Luyana and nearby tribes.
 In 1864, the Kololo kingdom was overthrown and some chiefs moved to Chikwawa District, Malawi, with David Livingstone.

 Name

 The Kololo are also known as Makololo.
 When referring to Kololo people in plural, their endonym is Bakololo, which includes the Bantu clitic ba-.
 The Kololo appear to be named after Kololo, the wife of their first chief, Sebitwane.
 Another theory is that it is a Luyana word meaning "bald" referring to their conqueror's hairstyles.

 History

 Origins

-The Kololo are said to have originated in the North Orange Free State region (current Free State province of South Africa).
 The Kololo are said to have been displaced by the Zulu expansion under Shaka in the early 19th century during a chain of events known as the Mfecane.
 In 1823, the Kololo started a migration north through Botswana to Barotseland.
 In what is now southern Botswana, they defeated a number of societies before suffering a catastrophic defeat to the Bangwaketse at Dithubaruba in 1826.
 After losing all their cattle they moved north east and raided again, but subsequent defeats led them north to Okavango Delta where they again suffered major losses but were able to defeat the Batawana people in 1835.
 This victory enabled them to replenish their population and cattle holdings, although they moved north after several years.